dperrymorrow/re-bars/README.md

 ### Methods in your data

 You can also return a method as a value from your data.
 This is a simple yet powerful feture that lets you return calculations based off your data's state at that point in time.
+You can even define methods at runtime, or nest them deeply within your data Object.